PaddlePaddle/Paddle/doc/design/float16.md

 float16 supports the following features:
   - constructors / assignment operators that take input from primitive data types including bool, integers of various length, float, and double.
-  - constructors / assignment operators that take input from half on cuda, __fp16 on ARM, and Eigen::half on Eigen.
+  - constructors / assignment operators that take input from half on cuda, float16_t on ARM, and Eigen::half on Eigen.
   - conversion operators to primitive data types and half precision data types on cuda, ARM and Eigen.
-  - overloaded arithmetic operators (e.g., +, -, *, /) for cuda, arm, and non-arm cpu, respectively.
+  - overloaded arithmetic operators for cuda, arm, and non-arm cpu, respectively.
 These operators will take advantage of the cuda and ARM intrinsics on the corresponding hardware.

 To support the above features, two fundamental conversion functions are provided:
 ```
 float16 float_to_half_rn(float f);  // convert to half precision in round-to-nearest-even mode